fierceoj/dionaea-ioc-scripts/README.md

 # Extract IPs from Dionaea

 Extract IPs from dionaea bistream logs and group them by protocol.
+The output includes only unique IPs for each protocol (no duplicates per protocol).

 ### Usage